suvera/winter-boot/docs/actuator.md

-# Actuator

-Actuator is mainly used to expose operational information about the running application — health, metrics, info, dump, env, etc. It uses HTTP endpoints to enable us to interact with it.
+# Winter Boot Actuator: Gain Deep Insights into Your Applications!

+The Winter Boot Actuator is your go-to feature for monitoring and interacting with your running application.
+It exposes crucial operational information—like health, metrics, environment details, and more—through easily accessible HTTP endpoints.
+Get ready to observe and manage your microservices with unprecedented clarity!

-## Configuration
+## Unleash the Power of Actuator Endpoints: Configuration

-Http endpoints must be enabled in the application.yml.
-By default, all endpoints are disabled.
+To harness the full potential of the Actuator, you need to enable its HTTP endpoints in your `application.yml`.
+By default, all endpoints are disabled, giving you complete control over what information is exposed.

 ```yaml